ignacioch/donation-dem-system/README.md

 # Charity Crowdfunding Transaction System

-This is a prototype backend system for ACME's charity crowdfunding platform.
-It processes donation transactions, handles currency conversion, and provides reporting APIs.
+This is a first working prototype of a Crowdfunding Transaction System.
+Specific assumptions have been made around access patterns and acceptable latency goals for each of the API calls.

 ## Features